isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         f(new int[n]);
     }

-Here, a crucial bit of information (the number of elements) has been so thoroughly "obscured" that static analysis is probably rendered infeasible and dynamic checking can be very difficult when `f()` is part of an ABI so that we cannot "instrument" that pointer.
+Here, a crucial bit of information (the number of elements) has been so thoroughly “obscured” that static analysis is probably rendered infeasible and dynamic checking can be very difficult when `f()` is part of an ABI so that we cannot “instrument” that pointer.
 We could embed helpful information into the free store, but that requires global changes to a system and maybe to the compiler.
 What we have here is a design that makes error detection very hard.

 ##### Example, bad